Quick Take

 Size and Weight

-As a toy breed, the miniature pinscher’s naturally big energy and confidence does not translate to its size.
+As a toy breed, the miniature pinscher’s naturally big energy and confidence do not translate to its size.
 This dog only stands about 10-12 inches tall.
-They weigh about 8-11 pounds, though females are at the lower range for their full size.
+They weigh about 8-10 pounds, though females are at the lower range for their full size.
 Teacup miniature pinschers are much smaller, only reaching about half the size of an already small min-pin.

 Common Health Issues

-With an average cost of $2,000 per puppy, you will be happy to learn that the miniature pinscher (or the Zwergpinscher) is a rather healthy animal.
+With an average cost typically ranging from $1,000 to $1,500 per puppy, though prices can vary based on breeder and lineage, you will be happy to learn that the miniature pinscher (or the Zwergpinscher) is a rather healthy animal.

-No matter their age, this dog is prone to heart issues, which is likely the result of their mixed breeding before they became the pet that they are today.
-Shopping with a trustworthy breeder or rescue can reduce this risk, but the pup should be brought to a vet for regular visits to ensure their health.
+Regardless of their age, this dog is prone to heart issues, which is likely a result of their mixed breeding before they became the pet they are today.
+Shopping with a trustworthy breeder or rescue can help reduce this risk, but the pup should still be taken to a veterinarian for regular check-ups to ensure their overall health.

 Hypothyroidism is also a concern.
 If their thyroid gland is not properly functioning, weight gain and even obesity could be in their future.
 If your dog starts to unexpectedly gain weight without any dietary changes, bring them to the vet to learn more.